 - Many offer something extra for the evening

-- Museums stay open until midnight
+- Museums stay open late

 - Book a classical concert* for your trip